fjarri-attic/brain/documentation.rst

 Search request supports nested conditions and several types of comparisons (including regexps).
 See its reference page for more information.

-The last basic function is `delete()`_.
+The last basic function is `Connection.delete()`_.
 It can delete the whole objects, or its parts (dictionary keys or list elements).

  >>> print(conn.objectExists(id1))